 If using an InDesign template:

 The InDesign template will only open in InDesign.
-You may refer to the "Cover Set Up" section of the File Creation Guide, attached at the bottom of this article, for instruction.
+For instruction, you may refer to the "Cover Set Up" section of the File Creation Guide, attached at the bottom of this article.

 If using a PDF template:

 The PDF template should be ordered if using any program other than InDesign.
 Cover artwork cannot be placed on the template directly in Acrobat.
 If this is done, and not saved properly, all of the elements placed in Acrobat will drop out when processed and will be rejected by our file technicians.